miroslavpejic85/p2p/README.md

 - So the 2 peers have now the 2 enpoint to connect to, so press on both `Connect`.

-- The 2 peers now are able to `sent messages` or Take the `Remote Desktop Control` between them.
+- The 2 peers now are able to `sent messages` or take the `Remote Desktop Control` between them.

 ![p2p-desktop](img/p2p_desktop.png)